-The Act lists the work or activities where people working with children and vulnerable adult will require vetting.
-These include:
+The work or activities where people working with children and vulnerable adult will require vetting include:

 Private security employees: Under the Private Security Services Act 2004 Garda vetting has been extended to private security employees (for example, bouncers and nightclub security staff).

 Under the Data Protection Acts 1988 and 2003 (pdf) you have the right to access personal data about you that is held by an Garda Siochána.
 You can request this information either in writing or by completing a Data Protection Access Request form (pdf).
-Your written request or completed form should be sent to the Garda Vetting Unit – see ‘Where to apply’ below.
+Your written request or completed form should be sent to the National Vetting Bureau of the Garda Síochána – see ‘Where to apply’ below.
 You must enclose the following:

 A disclosure in response to your data protection access request will be sent directly to you for your personal use.
+If you request a copy of your criminal record from the Garda Síochána, the record will be provided in 2 parts, with the spent convictions provided separately from the other convictions (if any).
 It is not the same as Garda vetting, a Police Certificate, a Garda Reference or proof of no convictions.

 It is important to remember that Garda vetting is not the same as obtaining a Police Certificate which is provided by the Gardaí to people in Ireland who need them for a range of reasons.
 These reasons may include starting a business abroad or in order to obtain a visa for another country.
 You can find further information in our document on Police Certificates.

-The Child Care (Pre-School Services) (No 2) Regulations 2006 and the Child Care (Pre-School Services) (No 2) (Amendment) Regulations 2006 (pdf) require pre-school childcare services to obtain references and Garda vetting for all staff, students and volunteers who have access to children.
+The Child Care Act 1991 (Early Years Services) Regulations 2016 require pre-school childcare services to obtain references and Garda vetting for all staff, students and volunteers who have access to children.
 The Child Care (Placement of Children in Foster Care) Regulations 1995 and the Child Care (Placement of Children with Relatives) Regulations 1995 require that foster parents or relatives with whom children in the care of the HSE are to be placed give authorisation to allow the HSE to obtain a statement from the Garda Síochána as to whether there are any convictions against them or any relevant member of the household and to provide the names of two referees for reference purposes.